 assistance grants, hands-on workshops and our most successful Nonprofit Board Leadership Summit, an all-day session on best practices for board governance.

 Cultivating arts.
 Our Artists in Residence and Teaching Program (ART) brings talented, nationally-known artists to Placer County to produce their work and engage other artists, art students and the general public around the creative process via workshops and lectures.

 Growing philanthropy.
-In our history, we have distributed over $4.7 million in grants to support our community.
+In our history, we have distributed nearly $7 million in grants to support our community.
 In 2005, our efforts to expand our philanthropic reach led to a $1.1 million dollar investment in our development by the statewide funder the James Irvine Foundation.